North Korea, master of chaos, stokes new Asian crisis

 At the centre of the storm lies North Korea, which has shown a remarkable ability to survive – and, often, profit – from the anger it frequently provokes.

-In the 1990s, when Gordon Flake was making frequent trips into North Korea as research director for the Korea Economic Institute of America, a local official there told him: “we are more willing to cut off our leg than you are willing to cut off your pinky.”
+In the 1990s, when Gordon Flake was making frequent trips into North Korea as research director for the Korea Economic Institute of America, a local official there told him: “We are more willing to cut off our leg than you are willing to cut off your pinky.”

 North Korea, in other words, has a much higher pain tolerance than its counterparts, which tends to mean others back down first.
-“When push comes to shove, it’s really difficult to imagine a scenario in which North Korea is truly called to task,” said Mr. Flake, now chief executive of Australia’s Perth USAsia Centre.
+“When push comes to shove, it’s really difficult to imagine a scenario in which North Korea is truly called to task,” said Mr. Flake, now chief executive officer of Australia’s Perth USAsia Centre.

 Still, its current provocations come at a time of heightened risk.

-Domestic politics in both China and South Korea have made those countries unlikely to back down from a fight at a time when their leaders do not want to appear weak – Beijing, as it prepares for fall meetings where the next leadership lineup will be decided and Seoul, which is mired in impeachment proceedings against president Park Geun-hye.
+Domestic politics in both China and South Korea have made those countries unlikely to back down from a fight at a time when their leaders do not want to appear weak – Beijing, as it prepares for fall meetings where the next leadership lineup will be decided and Seoul, which is mired in impeachment proceedings against President Park Geun-hye.

 The Trump White House, meanwhile, has not clearly enunciated an Asia policy, and is led by a president given to dramatic changes of course.
 Mr. Flake worries about the possibility of a miscalculation, which could provoke grave consequences with a nuclear-armed North Korea.